First Mexican Republic: Bustamante administration

 With President Bustamante, the escoceses or the Conservative Party came into power for the first time.
 Lucas Alamán, the preeminent conservative intellectual of the time, would also be added to the cabinet and would play a notable role in guiding government policy.

 Strong measures were taken in response to the emerging separatist crisis in Texas, where the amount of American settlers was making it difficult for Mexico to administer the area.
 Further colonization was prohibited in 1830, and General Manuel de Mier y Terán was sent into the region to build a string of forts.
 The administration also managed to succeed in substantially alleviating the chronic financial instability.
 In his address to congress on 1 January 1832, Bustamante recorded surpluses in most of the states and in the federal government.

 However, instability would erupt when ex-president Guerrero was captured in January 1831 before being court martialed and executed the following month.
 Guerrero's execution caused an uproar amongst the opposition, and Bustamante's government was accused of acting increasingly autocratically.
 The Liberal Party opposition appealed to Santa Anna to pronounce against the government and he eventually began an uprising in January 1832 which lasted until the end of the year and eventually proved to be successful.
-Manuel Gomez Pedraza was brought back to serve out the remaining three months of the term which he had initially won against Guerrero in 1828.
+Manuel Gómez Pedraza was brought back to serve out the remaining three months of the term which he had initially won against Guerrero in 1828.
 He was succeeded in the elections of 1833 by Santa Anna, then a liberal, with another liberal Valentín Gómez Farías as his vice president.